davidtran641/go-beauty/channel-patterns/README.md

 [source](./src/daisychain)

 ### Channel on a channel
 A channel can be send on a channel as well.
-This can be used for back-ward communication via channel
+This can be used for sending a message to the subsequence goroutine to:
+- wait for something before sending another message
+- wait for additional data from other jobs before continue to process

 ```
 type Message struct {
   result string